wisniewski94/llemonstack/docs/NOTES.md

 **Code:**

+- [ ] Add support for .env.example for each service instead of using a global .env.example

-- [ ] Finish configuring LightRAG
+- [x] Finish configuring LightRAG

-  - [ ] Use LiteLLM to proxy LLM queries in LightRAG
-  - [ ] Add LightRAG Ollama compatible endpoint to LiteLLM to allow n8n to query LightRAG

 - [x] Add support for loading services from project directory

-  - [x] Allow overriding core services
-  - [x] Allow defining new services

 - [ ] Rework Relayer to not instantiate InterfaceRelay, provide it during init